rakshaharish/Snowflake-Demo/README.md

 6. Finally, to build the serving_layer table from the staging_layer table, execute the SQL "5.
 Serving Layer.sql"
 7. Optional - To check the account billing history incurred due to ETL implementation, execute  the SQL "6.
 Billing History Tracker.sql"

+## Steps for Python-Snowpark Demo Implementation

+1. Set the role as "Account Admin" for the snowflake warehouse "etl_wh"
+2. Select the database as "nyc_taxi_demo_db" with the relevant schema
+3. Assumption : The schemas and the database are already created during the SQL demo execution
+4. Run either of the 2 Python files to execute the ETL demo in snowflake using Python+SnowPark framework

 ## To Do

-1. Implement SnowPark with Python
-2. Add another CSV source to show multiple table ingestion
-3. Time-Travel scenario implementation in 7th SQL file
+1. Time-Travel scenario implementation in 7th SQL file

 ## To Explore